anandr07/EzFlow.ai/README.md

 - Frontend: React for dynamic result display.
 - Communication: Axios for fetching results from the backend.
 - Visualization: D3.js or Chart.js for presenting model comparisons.

+---

+This comprehensive process flow involves a user-friendly frontend, a robust backend utilizing Flask and Pandas for data processing, a PostgreSQL database for efficient data storage, a scalable AWS EC2 virtual machine for model training, and popular machine learning libraries for building and training models.

 # How it Works